guvenfazli/NoSurrenderCaseStudy/README.md

 For simulation purposes, I used a general userId tag throughout the code.
 In a real production environment, this would be dynamically replaced with the authenticated user’s unique identifier.

+> **One Final Note:** I built the routes in two different rount and did not use the /api root, because in the e-mail i had it says, if i could came up with different design, i can do it.

 ---

 ## 🧩 Task Summary